 - You simply would prefer working to prevent migraines before they occur

 Here is a list of articles I've already written on preventing migraines.

 Unfortunately, there are many of us who will not find a medication we can rely on to abort a migraine attack.

 I was in this position for over 14 years.
 It was dreadful.
-You may need to look at other ways to prevent migraines.
+You may need to look at other ways to treat and prevent migraines.

 I find reducing glare, walking around the block, and using guided CD relaxation techniques all very helpful.

 I say helpful, but they have all become a vital part of my daily or weekly routine.
 So I should say essential to survival!

 If you can't take medications, here are my top 3 recommendations for migraine headaches treatment necessities: